Have you ever heard the saying “rich as a Lannister?” If you aren’t

 You Can Be Rich Too

-Unlike the Lannnister family, wealth is not something into which most of us are fortunate enough to be born.
-While being able to s#it gold like Tywin Lannister probably will never be within reach, it is possible for even the most modest among us to become rich.
+Unlike the Lannnister family, wealth is not something most of us are born into.
+While being able to s#it gold like Tywin Lannister probably isn’t within reach, it is possible for even the most modest among us to become rich.
 All it takes is a little time, perseverance, and imagination.
 Give it a shot!
 You’ll be there before you know it.